 It’s simply hard to imagine football without him at this point, isn’t it?
-But that was apparently nearly a real thing as Mahomes recently revealed that following a less-than-stellar experience back in high school, his father actually suggested that he quit football to focus on other sports.
+But that was apparently nearly a real thing as Mahomes revealed that following a less-than-stellar experience back in high school, his father actually suggested that he quit football to focus on other sports.

 Patrick Mahomes says his father suggested he quit football to focus on baseball and basketball

-In a recent podcast appearance for health and fitness company WHOOP, Mahomes spoke on a variety of topics, including an experience he had back in high school that made him seriously doubt his football future.
+In a May 2021 podcast appearance for health and fitness company WHOOP, Mahomes spoke on a variety of topics, including an experience he had back in high school that made him seriously doubt his football future.
 Evidently, it was an experience that went so poorly that his father, Patrick Mahomes Sr., who played parts of 11 seasons in Major League Baseball, even suggested to his son that he give up football to focus on other sports.

 “I went on a sophomore day at the University of Texas and they sent me over to play safety.
 I knew I wasn’t going to be a safety so on the ride back home, my dad said, ‘You should just focus on baseball and basketball.’
 I thought about it — but more than anything, I just didn’t want to not be there playing with all my buddies when they were in football season.
 So I just went out and tried out at quarterback.”Patrick Mahomes